loopbackio/loopback.io/pages/en/lb4/Server.md

 ### Implement Server Functions

-You may already notice that the Server declaration above also implements a `Server` interface.
+You may have already noticed that the Server declaration above also implements a `Server` interface.
 There are two basic functions a Server must have:

 - start()